Science, Technology, Engineering and Maths

 Discovery Primary Science and Maths Awards

 The Discover Primary Science and Maths Programme (DPSM) is part of Science Foundation Ireland’s Education and Public Engagement Programme, which aims to increase interest in science, technology, engineering and mathematics (STEM) among students, teachers and members of the public.
 DPSM originated in 2003 with the goal of introducing primary school students to science in a practical, hands-on, enjoyable and interactive way.

-We have achieved and been awarded a DPSM award each year for the last five successive years for our whole school work in science, maths, technology and engineering.
-See our work from 2019-2020 work below (insert link to PDF submission).
+We have achieved and been awarded a DPSM award each year for the last eight successive years for our whole school work in science, maths, technology and engineering.

 Each year we celebrate Maths Week, EU coding Week, Science Week and Engineering Week with a wide range of activities and projects.